GigaSpaces-ProfessionalServices/ps-toolkit/ps-std-scripts/README.md

 #### Limitations

+1. XAP 12.1
-1. We have not added grafana montoring to this yet 2.Upgrades still require careful analysis for things like gs.properties, config/log/xap_logging_ext.properties and many others)
+2. We have not added grafana montoring to this yet
+3. Upgrades still require careful analysis for things like gs.properties, config/log/xap_logging_ext.properties and many others)
-3. Reference implementations not provided for starting WEBUI, fat client UI, or UGM.
+4. Reference implementations not provided for starting WEBUI, fat client UI, or UGM.

 #### Algorithm